jmuthondu/ETL-Project/README.md

 # ETL_project

-we did not laod the Dat file since they are huge .each 330MB.There is a link the reprot for the source of Data.
-Reprt explain the proceed of ETL .
+we did not load the Data file since they are huge .each 330 MB.There is a link the report for the source of Data.
+Report explain the proceed of ETL .
 We have 2 Jupyter note book.
-Project 2 is the main onbe .For did additional job to male yeara s one column and it is in the oghrt note book.(year_one _col)
+Project 2 is the main one .For did additional job to make "year"  as one column and it is in the other note book.(year_one _col)

 Thank you, Joyce, Behnam